-Here is how to make a Clinch Knot for Fishing
+Here is how to tie a Clinch Knot for Fishing

 - Thread the line through the eye of the hook, swivel or lure head.